netenglabs/suzieq/docs/poller.md

 ## <a name='gathering-data'></a>Gathering Data

 Two important concepts in the poller are Nodes and Services.
 Nodes are devices of some kind;
 they are the object being monitored.
-Services are the data that is collected and consumed by Suzieq.
+Services are the data that is collected and consumed by SuzieQ.
 Service definitions describe how to get output from devices and then how to turn that into useful data.

-Currently Suzieq supports polling [Arista](https://www.arista.com/en/), [Cisco's IOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-technologies/index.html) including IOS Classic, IOS-XE and IOS-XR, [Cisco's NXOS](https://www.cisco.com/c/en/us/products/switches/data-center-switches/index.html), [Cumulus Linux](https://cumulusnetworks.com/), [Juniper](https://www.juniper.net), and [SONIC](https://azure.github.io/SONiC/) and [Palo Alto Firewalls](https://www.paloaltonetworks.com/) devices, as well as native Linux devices such as servers.
+Currently SuzieQ supports polling [Arista](https://www.arista.com/en/), [Cisco's IOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-technologies/index.html) including IOS Classic, IOS-XE and IOS-XR, [Cisco's NXOS](https://www.cisco.com/c/en/us/products/switches/data-center-switches/index.html), [Cumulus Linux](https://cumulusnetworks.com/), [Juniper](https://www.juniper.net), and [SONIC](https://azure.github.io/SONiC/) and [Palo Alto Firewalls](https://www.paloaltonetworks.com/) devices, as well as native Linux devices such as servers.
 SuzieQ can easily support other device types, and we have third-party contributors working on other NOSes.
 Please let us know if you're interested in SuzieQ supporting other NOSes.

-Suzieq started out with least common denominator SSH and REST access to devices.
+SuzieQ started out with least common denominator SSH and REST access to devices.
 It doesn't care much about transport, we will use whatever gets the best data.
-Suzieq does have support for agents, such as Kafka and SNMP, to push data and we've done some experiments with them, but don't have production versions of that code.
+SuzieQ does have support for agents, such as Kafka and SNMP, to push data and we've done some experiments with them, but don't have production versions of that code.

 ## Polling Period